 Making memories and getting feedback from our residents and their families always touches our hearts.
-Below are some of our favorite Place stories.
+Below are some of our favorite Walker Place stories.

 Chuck started taking piano lessons when he was just seven years old.
-Now, he lives at Walker Methodist Place in Minneapolis, but he hasn’t stopped playing the piano.
+Now, he lives at Walker Place in Minneapolis, but he hasn’t stopped playing the piano.
 When he plays in his new home, residents and team members stop to listen to his music.
-Chuck has made good friends and appreciates how nice people at Place are to him.
+Chuck has made good friends and appreciates how nice people at Walker Place are to him.
 Sometimes they even ask him to play their favorite songs.

 When he’s not playing piano, Chuck often enjoys exploring the Minneapolis/St. Paul area.
 “The team members are so knowledgeable about the culture here.
 They know what’s interesting and what we can do.
 I’m amazed at all the fun we have in the Twin Cities.”